top of page

 Short Biography

-Her work has been shown all over the US and internationally (Italy, China, Romania, Latvia, Turkey, France, Serbia, Finland) at different galleries and museums.
+My work has been shown all over the US and internationally (Italy, China, Romania, Latvia, Turkey, France, Serbia, Finland) at different galleries and museums.

 • 2023 National Endowment of the Arts distinguished fellowship at the Hambidge Center for Creative Arts and Sciences